sbadecker/deep_house_spy/README.md

 While this clearly showed that there is signal it was also obvious that I had to use a more complex model in order to do useful classifications of a higher number of artists.

 ## Convolutional Neural Network
-For my convolutional neural network I used structure used by Yoonchang Han and Kyogu Lee in their [paper on acustic scene classification](https://arxiv.org/pdf/1607.02383.pdf) as basis and amended it slightly to work with my data. (zero padding layers are not shown here):
+For my convolutional neural network I used structure used by Yoonchang Han and Kyogu Lee in their [paper on acustic scene classification](https://arxiv.org/pdf/1607.02383.pdf) as basis and amended it slightly to work with my data (zero padding layers are not shown here).

 Input layer, 1x44x20
 Convolution #1, 32@3x3